Skip to content

 This course would be in addition to the ten credits of statistics courses required for the PhD in nursing.

-For students entering the program autumn 2020 and later, the program requires a minimum of 96 quarter credits for completion, and graduates must meet five expected student outcomes:
+The PhD in Nursing Science program requires a minimum of 96 quarter credits for completion, and graduates must meet five expected student outcomes:

 1. Have multiple perspectives of knowing and acknowledge multidisciplinary contributions to knowledge generation